 In counseling, I discovered that this man's father was a Satanist, who sexually molested and physically abused him from an early age.
 (Satanists in all their various forms always make a pact with the devil concerning the lives and souls of their descendants.)
 The visitor fiercely hated his mother for not protecting him against this wicked man.
 He also had sexual relations with his sister, and was into all kinds of demonic games like dungeons-and-dragons and glassy-glassy, (a ‘game’ in which people consult spirits, who move a glass on a table.)
 Although he had accepted Jesus Christ as his personal Lord and Savior, he slipped back into occult sin on occasion, and seemed powerless to overcome his past.
 During that weekend God helped him to openly and honestly share all his anger, fear, and sorrows with Jesus, breaking every yoke in the Name of the Lord Jesus Christ, and destroying the most important footholds, which the devil had gained in his thoughts and life.

 CHRISTIAN GUIDING ANGELS

-Most Christians completely ignore the fact that Satan turns himself into an angel of light in order to deceive God's gullible souls, (2 Cor.
+Most believers completely ignore the fact that Satan turns himself into an angel of light to deceive gullible souls, (2 Cor.
 11:14.)
-Disobediently they disregard God’s stern Scriptural warning not to willfully and unnecessarily indulge in conversations with supernatural beings, or to seek the presence, counsel, guidance, protection and fellowship of angels directly, but to worship, consult, follow and obey only God, (Deut.
+They simply disregard God’s stern warning not to willfully and unnecessarily indulge in conversations with supernatural beings, or to seek the presence, counsel, guidance, protection, and fellowship of angels directly, but to worship, consult, follow, trust, and obey God above all else, (Deut.
 18:9-14; Rev. 19:10.)

 TEST THE SPIRITS TO SEE WHETHER THEY ARE OF GOD